TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

 ## How much longer

 I wanted a part that expressed some of the desperation of being stuck.
-Here I am singing some gibberish to explore that.
+Here I am singing some gibberish out-of-tune to explore that.

 <video controls>
   <source src="how-much-longer.mp4" type="video/mp4">